semanterra/darn/readme.md

-This is one way of using yarn + lerna.
+This is one way of using yarn + lerna with typescript.

-Builds are always

 See `packages/someclient/src/main.ts` for top level.